cheeeeeeeeeen/RoR2-ClassicItems/README.md

 **Aromatic Sunday#2929** did offer to make icons, and thus included as an alternate version.

 ## Changelog

+**2.3.5**
+- Improve namespaces on the project so that the code is readable, and follows best practices.
+- Major changes in API due to namespace change.
+Refer to the code documentation for the new one.

 **2.3.4**
 - Integrate Queue Processors from ChensHelpers.